 When submitting requests for order with supporting documents, each document may be included in the same transaction or envelope.
-However, all documents, including any proposed order, must be submitted as separate searchable PDF documents.
+Attachments in support of the request for order should be submitted along with the filing document as a single PDF file.
+However, all separate documents, including any proposed order, must be submitted as separate searchable PDF files.